Ehsan Hoque: Major scientific achievements

-In 1995 Dr. Ehsan Hoque discovered that Lysophosphatidylcholine (LPC), a toxic substance which accumulates in the ischemic myocardium when applied exogenously, causes ischemia-like changes, suggesting that LPC is one of the important factors in producing ischemia-reperfusion derangements in terms of mechanical and metabolic functions.
+In 1995 Ehsan Hoque discovered that Lysophosphatidylcholine (LPC), a toxic substance which accumulates in the ischemic myocardium when applied exogenously, causes ischemia-like changes, suggesting that LPC is one of the important factors in producing ischemia-reperfusion derangements in terms of mechanical and metabolic functions.
 He also found that prevention of LPC accumulation can protect heart from ischemia/reperfusion injury.

-In 1997 Dr. Ehsan Hoque was the first to demonstrate the potential protective effect of NHE (Na+-H+ Exchange) inhibition on Lysophosphatidylcholine (LPC) -induced cardiac injury.
+In 1997 Ehsan Hoque was the first to demonstrate the potential protective effect of NHE (Na+-H+ Exchange) inhibition on Lysophosphatidylcholine (LPC) -induced cardiac injury.

 Activism

-As a young boy, Hoque was constantly bullied for wearing heavy eyeglasses and taking longer to do things due to poor vision.
-He cites this as a major source of his empathy for others who are disadvantaged through no fault of their own.

-Living in Bangladesh, he was surrounded by people in poverty and developed a deep appreciation for his own life.
-In his words, "I feel so lucky that I had parents who could give me food, clean water, a bed to sleep in, and treatment so I could see.
-If I was born into a poor family I would not be able to see the world today."

-At a very young age, he involved himself in charitable activities with several organizations.
-During high school, he created a volunteer group and started to help underprivileged people, especially during natural disasters common to the country like cyclones and floods.

-As a young physician, Hoque undertook his own voluntary projects in remote villages teaching women about prenatal nutrition and distributing vegetable seeds and vitamin tablets to prevent the vitamin deficiency that contributed to his own partial blindness.

-During these trips, he saw small children dropping out of school and being sent to work in factories or as maids to support their families.
-He saw many of these children abused and tortured by their employers.

 In 1995, Hoque started supporting the education of 50 children to save them from child labor, and in the process realized a more systematic approach was necessary to help the many more children suffering the same fate in Bangladesh and elsewhere.
 This inspired him to form a non-governmental organization to prevent school dropouts on a large scale by providing comprehensive support through child sponsorship, creating a safety net, and involving school authorities and the community in the process.